FTB 2645 Publication Participation Guide for 2024 Revised: 12/2023

 Weekly Offset Reports

-These files provide the successful intercept information you need to post payments to your debtor’s accounts and reconcile your receivables.
-We provide separate reports for each payment type: personal income tax, lottery, and unclaimed property.
-If there isn’t any intercept activity, we will not generate a report.
+These files provide the successful intercept information necessary to post payments to the debtor’s accounts and reconcile receivables.
+IIC provides separate reports for each payment type: personal income tax, lottery, and unclaimed property.
+If there is not any intercept activity, IIC will not generate a report.

-We include the following information on this report/file:
+The following information is included on this report/file:

 - Agency code